SenseLogic/SPARK/README.md

 Both are fully functional, but almost unstyled, on purpose.

-The template files are located in the **PROJECT** folder, and have no external dependencies except from **VISTA**, a minimalistic front-end framework.
+The template files are located in the **PROJECT** folder, and have no external dependencies except **VISTA**, a minimalistic front-end framework.

 The project build chain is using the following tools to **simplify** and **automate** the most frequent development tasks :